RosieSB/Charlotte-and-Rosie-s-Wedding/_sources/Accessibility.md

 # Accessibility information

-The venue is wheel chair accessible and has a lift.
+The venue is wheelchair accessible and has a lift.

 Find out about hearing loop!

-There will be a quiet room for anyone wanting a break.

-Another smallish room will have toys and games, at least of which may interest children.
+Toilets?
 Baby changing?
-Breast feeding?

-Toilets?
+There will be a quiet room for anyone needing a break from busy socialising.

+Another smallish room will have toys and games, at least some of which may interest children.

+Breastfeeding is welcome anywhere at the venue.